Husky addresses local and regional air quality, assessing equipment and facilities to mitigate climate-related impacts.

 Fugitive Emissions Management Program

 The unintentional release of hydrocarbons to the atmosphere from equipment leaks or malfunctions is addressed through a Fugitive Emission Management Program.
+Equipment components that could produce fugitive emissions are monitored so that leaks are identified, and the components repaired or replaced.

 Carbon Capture and Storage